drhicks/Kejia_peptide_binders/README.md

 # Kejia_peptide_IDR_binders

-A computational pipeline to target arbitrary unstructured sequence fragments (4-30 amino acids) of intrinsically disordered proteins and peptides, with de novo designed binding proteins.
+A computational pipeline to target arbitrary unstructured sequence fragments (4-40 amino acids) of intrinsically disordered proteins and peptides, with de novo designed binding proteins.
+Recommend starting points as 8-30 amino acids; shorter or longer one would presumably require further round of oracle guided diffusion refinement.

 ## Prerequisites